vmussa/msc-data-pipeline/README.md

-# Vítor Mussa Tavares Gomes's master research data pipeline
+# Vítor Mussa Tavares Gomes' master research data pipeline

 This repo contains the data pipeline for my master research project.
 It is made of two main components: